-I love Japanese-style ‘Baked Cheesecake’ and I have a good recipe, which mother of one of my son’s classmates gave me many years ago.
-I altered the recipe a little bit as always, and I liked it very much.
+I love Japanese-style ‘Baked Cheesecake’ and I have a good recipe.
+Mother of one of my son’s classmates gave me the recipe many years ago.
+I altered it a little bit as always, and I liked it very much.

 But, you know I always seek easier and quicker ways to make anything.
 I wanted to make the cheesecake in an easier way, making less washing.
 If you have a food processor or reasonably powerful blender, this can be the easiest cheesecake recipe you can find.
 You should try it.